NuGet/NuGetGallery/src/NuGet.Services.SearchService/README.md

 - `title-desc` - sort by title, descending case-insensitive lexicographical order
 - `created-asc` - sort by created timestamp, ascending chronological order
 - `created-desc` - sort by created timestamp, descending chronological order
+- `totalDownloads-asc` - sort by total downloads count, ascending numerical order
+- `totalDownloads-desc` - sort by total downloads count, descending numerical order

 The `relevance` value is used by default or if the provided value is not supported.

 For `title-asc` and `title-desc`, a package's ID is used if the package has no explicit title value.
 Given that package `title` is no longer prominently shown in NuGet experiences, this sorting order is only maintained for legacy reasons.

+The `packageType` parameter is a free form input.
+It defaults to an empty string, which means no filter.
+If there are no packages with the specified packageType in a request, an empty `data` array will be returned.

 #### Response